Jeremycouturier/NcorpiON/README.md

 ## Contributors

-- Jérémy Couturier, University of Rochester, <jeremycouturier@rochester.edu>
+- Jérémy Couturier, University of Rochester, <https://jeremycouturier.com>

 NcorpiON is open source and you are encouraged to contribute to it